GS-4928/GS-4928.github.io/_posts/2024-07-15-End-To-End-Data-Science.md

 #### Converting Categorical Variables

 With our data in the form we expected it to be, we now want to change our categorical columns into a format that will be usable for modelling, through the process of creating dummy variables!
-These dummy variables encode a single column into a selection of binary ones, returning a one if the category is present and a 0 if not.
+These dummy variables encode a single column into a selection of binary ones, returning a 1 if the category is present and a 0 if not.

 ```python
 #create dummy variables from category column